Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-4-vla-capstone.md

 # Module 4: Vision-Language-Action (VLA) and Capstone Project

-## Summary
-This module covers the convergence of LLMs (Large Language Models) and robotics, focusing on Voice-to-Action using OpenAI Whisper, Cognitive Planning for translating natural language to ROS 2 action sequences, and culminating in a Capstone Project of an Autonomous Humanoid robot simulation.

 ## Learning Objectives
 By the end of this module, you will be able to: